- This event has passed.

-WNC History Lecture Series: Von Ruck Sanitarium, Tuberculosis, and Tourism
+WNC History Lecture Series: Kieta Osteen-Cochrane on Tuberculosis & Tourism

 Join us (virtually) for our fourth installment in the WNC History Lecture Series.
-Asheville native and WNCHA board member Kieta Osteen-Cochrane will present on the Von Ruck Sanitarium, one of many such facilities built in and around Asheville to treat tuberculosis patients in the late 1800s-early 1900s.
-The treatment of TB brought many changes to Asheville, including a boom in tourism and other such medical facilities.
+Asheville native and WNCHA board member Kieta Osteen-Cochrane will present on the Von Ruck Sanitarium—one of many such facilities built in and around Asheville to treat tuberculosis patients in the late 1800s-early 1900s—as well as its impacts on Asheville and regional tourism.
+WNCHA Public Programs Director Trevor Freeman will also speak briefly about the climatic treatment of disease, including TB, and the origins of the WNC conservation and park movement.
 This program addresses a key period in the development of the city and region.

 This program runs from 6:30-7:30pm on Thursday, May 27.
 You must pre-register and purchase tickets in advance.
 A Zoom link will be emailed to registrants to access the virtual program.

 Kieta’s presentation will be pre-recorded, as will a short Q&A session.
 Attendees are encouraged to submit questions in advance by emailing [email protected].
 Attendees will also have a chance to ask questions during the live event to be answered by our public programs director.